Kryschtzyk/TankGameFHDW/README.md

 # Tank Game

-This is a web-based game developed as a project for GitHub University.
+This is a web-based game developed as a project for FHDW Bergisch Gladbach.
 The game is built using HTML, CSS, and JavaScript and is a Tank Game that offers both single-player and multiplayer modes.
 The single-player mode features different levels that the player can progress through, while the multiplayer mode can be played on a single computer.

 ## Installation